 After a heavy rain or storm, get your roof checked to make sure that there are no broken shingles.
 Inspect the area around the vent and remove any obstructions.
 A leak on the roof can cause water to seep into the attic and from there into the walls.
 It’s possible that excessive water damage can collapse the wall.
 Even a small crack in the shingle will have you paying big bucks to repair water damage.

 Now that you know what to look for and where, you can easily prevent leaks from damaging your house.
 Make sure to clean the gutters too or your bathroom might flood with dirty water.
-Service Team of Professionals is a cleaning and restoration service that helps repair water damage.
+STOP Restoration is a cleaning and restoration service that helps repair water damage.
 These professionals are equipped to handle any kind of situation and will save your home from becoming a wet mess.